TablePress/TablePress/readme.txt

 Manual installation works just as for other WordPress plugins:

 1. [Download the TablePress ZIP file](https://downloads.wordpress.org/plugin/tablepress.latest-stable.zip).
-1. Go to the “Plugins” screen on your site and upload it by clicking “Add New” → “Upload Plugin”.
+1. Go to the “Plugins” screen on your site and upload it by clicking “Add Plugin” → “Upload Plugin”.
 1. Or, extract the ZIP file and move the folder “tablepress” to the “wp-content/plugins/” directory of your WordPress installation, e.g. via FTP.
 1. Activate "TablePress" on the "Plugins" screen of your WordPress Dashboard.
 1. Create and manage tables by going to the "TablePress" screen in the admin menu.